Localism and Communities

 As a part of that the council has significantly reduced the number of staff we employ directly, by choosing to move away from providing services to working with other local authorities, through shared service arrangements and working with "not for profit" organisations, who can deliver improved services at lower costs which have helped us to keep down council tax levels.

 This council is currently looking at the role it should take in delivering services, and supporting its local communities through a strategic review of what we do and how we do it.

 We have developed much stronger accountability arrangements.
-We have a "Transparency" section on the website, where local communities and individuals have access to a wide range of information which shows exactly what we are doing and why.
+We have a Freedom of Information section on the website, where local communities and individuals have access to a wide range of information which shows exactly what we are doing and why.
 We have also significantly improved our scrutiny arrangements, to ensure that we can hold to task local public service providers who provide those services that our local communities receive.

-The Localism Act 2011 Introduced:
+The Localism Act 2011 Introduced

 - New rights and powers for communities and individuals